Last Updated: July 22, 2022

 1.1.2 Enterprise Information Security Program

 Information security is overseen by our Chief Information Security Officer (CISO), who reports to the company’s Global Privacy Officer.
-The CISO provides monthly updates to the Technology Steering Committee on relevant risk topics, program status and incidents.
+The CISO provides quarterly updates to the Enterprise Information Security Council Steering on relevant risk topics, program status and incidents.

 1.1.3 Technology Risk Management